SOUTHWEST STERLING HOMES COMMUNITIES

 New Home Communities - Edmonton

-There's nothing quite like buying new.
+There's nothing quite like buying a new home.
+When you buy a home in a new community, you’re able to completely customize it to fit your vision.
 Instead of a thoroughly lived-in home with all the nagging problems to match, a new home gives you a blank slate along with the newest appliances and finishes for you to start things out right.
-Better yet, new home communities in Edmonton extend the new home benefit beyond the home to the entire neighborhood, providing all the best that modern development and planning has to offer.
+The best part is that new home communities in Edmonton extend the new home benefit beyond the home to the entire neighborhood, providing all the best that modern development and planning has to offer.

-But while new home communities in Edmonton might not be the most affordable option on the market, after you consider the purchase price and necessary work or upgrades you'll have to do to a previously owned home, you might even come out even or ahead -- and after it's all said and done, you won't get the same warranties that a new home construction provides, which can put a significant portion of your budget in jeopardy.
+While new home communities in Edmonton might not be the most affordable option on the market, once you consider the purchase price and necessary work or upgrades you'll have to do to bring a previously owned home up to standards, you’re likely to break even on your investment or even come out ahead!
+And, after it's all said and done, you won't get the same warranties on a pre-owned home that a new home construction provides, which can put a significant portion of your budget in jeopardy.

 Beyond the financial implications of buying a used fixer-upper, the benefits of new home communities in Edmonton are readily apparent, and moving into a perfectly clean and pristine home in a modern, master-planned neighborhood cannot be overstated.
-The lack of surprises down the line is also a nice protection against chewing into your maintenance budget, which many experts pin at one percent of your home's value per year.
-That could end up costing you tens of thousands in repairs over the first few years of home ownership, and you'd still be no closer to having the home of your dreams.
+The lack of surprises down the line is also favorable protection against chewing into your maintenance budget, which many experts pin at one percent of your home's value per year.
+That could end up costing you tens of thousands in repairs over the first few years of homeownership, and you'd still be no closer to having the home of your dreams.

-Furthermore, when you go with a reputable builder that has been building new home communities in Edmonton for decades, you won't run into problems that may afflict younger, more inexperienced builders.
-Both the quality and reliability of each home is the domain of the builder, and a builder that's out of their element could leave you with a problematic new home that could need the equivalent work of a previously owned home.
+Furthermore, when you go with a reputable builder when searching for Edmonton residential developers - one that has been building new home developments in Edmonton for decades - you won't run into problems that tend to afflict younger, more inexperienced builders.
+Both the quality and reliability of each home are the domain of the builder, and a builder that's out of their element could leave you with a problematic new home that requires the equivalent work of a previously owned home.
+If you’re buying a new home, do it right!

-On the other hand, builders that have produced quality homes time and again are sought after because of their superior construction standards and appropriate design choices.
-That's good news for those that want a home that looks and functions great today and will continue to do so well into the future.
+On the other hand, builders that have produced quality homes time and again are sought after because of their superior construction standards and savvy design choices.
+This is good news for those that want a home that looks and functions great today, and will continue to do so well into the future.
 Reputable builders also back their work with home warranties that protect materials and workmanship from defects for years, which allows you to spend a bit more on the purchase price since maintenance essentially drops to nothing for a new home build.

-While it's not like a new home is impervious to any sort of repair bill, the limited upkeep and low maintenance of purchasing in new home communities in Edmonton means that you can forget about any issues with your new home for years after purchase.
-Compared to a used home that could demand large amounts of repairs and renovations to get things where you'd like them to be, a new home is always move-in ready and up to code when it comes to wiring, plumbing and other tricky bits that could require costly renovations to make them safe and habitable.
+While new homes are not impervious to all repair bills, the limited upkeep and low maintenance required when purchasing a home in new housing developments in Edmonton communities mean that you don’t have to worry about the majority of common issues with your new home for years after purchase.
+Compared to a used home that could demand large amounts of repairs and renovations to get things where you'd like them to be, a new home in an Edmonton community is move-in ready and up to code when it comes to wiring, plumbing, and other tricky bits that tend to require costly renovations to make them safe and habitable.

-In addition to all the benefits of living in new home communities in Edmonton, we invite you to take a look at a brief overview of the different parts of town below for more information on what’s available:
+In addition to all the benefits of living in new home communities in Edmonton, we invite you to take a look at a brief overview of the different parts of town in the map of new Edmonton communities above for more information on what’s available.

 If you’re looking at new homes in McConachie Heights, Manning Village or Cy Becker, you’re going to find something that’s great for raising a family and living the classic suburban life.